Roverr/rtsp-stream/docs/api/README.md

 Simple static file serving which is used when fetching chunks of `HLS`.
 This will be called by the client (browser) to fetch the chunks of the stream based on the given `index.m3u8`.
 Note that authentication will also be checked when accessing the files via this endpoint.
 Therefore for maximum performance you can turn off JWT authentication but it is not recommended at all.
+The id value can either be the uuid of the stream or the alias if available.

 ### GET /list